ska-telescope/ska-oso-pht-services/docs/src/index.rst

 SKA OSO Proposal Handling Tool Services
 ========================================

-The SKA OSO PHT is a tool currently under development which allows users to design observations for the SKA, namely by creating and editing entities such as Scheduling Blocks.
+The SKA OSO PHT is a tool currently under development which allows users to prepare and submit proposals for the SKA, namely by creating and editing entities such as Scheduling Blocks.
 This project provides back-end web services for manipulating, validating and storing these entities.